frederic-perez/AmE-dictionary/data/dictionary.md

 __baste__ _v_ :camera::five::hammer: (basting) _To baste, brine and bicker._
 __baster__ _n_
 __bastion__ _n_ :three::hammer: _He tried to soften the National Front's image as a bastion of xenophobes._
+__bat an eye__ To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn't even bat an eye when I told her I was moving out._
 __batch__ _n_ A quantity or consignment of goods produced at one time. _A lethal batch of the infectious agent._
 __bate__ _v_ (bated) _They watched with bated breath._
 __bath tissue__